terraform-google-modules/terraform-google-kubernetes-engine/modules/safer-cluster-update-variant/README.md

     -   Placing them in the same cluster will provide fast network communication, and the different namespaces will be configured to provide some administrative isolation.
-Istio will be used to encrypt and control communication between applications.
+Cloud Service Mesh can be used to encrypt and control communication between applications.

 -   We suggest to store user or business data persistently in managed storage services that are inventoried and controlled by centralized teams.